 Millions of people live with dogs across England, and for good reason.
 Dogs are man’s best friends.
 But although cats will likely leave home if they are not being treated well (not always), dogs are pretty passive and will often put up with abuse, as they are so loyal.
 So along with training, socialising with other dogs in the park, and other issues, it’s a bit of minefield on dog welfare.
 But dogs are wonderful, so here are links to posts within the site and a few other places.

-See companion animals tag for help on pet food, vet care, lost pets and shelters.
+See animal friends category for help on pet food, vet care, lost pets and shelters.
 Make your garden safe for pets to avoid toxic plants (just brushing a tail against houseplants like lilies or sago palm an harm).
 Avoid cocoa/pine/rubber mulch (and fresh compost) near pets.

 - See this book to keep your dog safe, which covers toxic foods and plants, hazards to avoid, info on safety collars (that break in emergencies but keep safe on the lead) and an illustrated first aid guide.
 Best used with flush tags (hanging tags can get caught).